 Synchronization in Java

-The objectidentifier parameter is a reference to an object whose lock associates with the monitor that the synchronized statement represents.
-The Java programming language provides two basic synchronization idioms: synchronized methods and synchronized statements.
+The objectidentifier parameter in the synchronized statement refers to a reference of an object whose lock is associated with the monitor represented by the synchronized statement.
+In Java, there are two fundamental synchronization idioms available: synchronized methods and synchronized statements.

 What are synchronized methods and synchronized statements?